 Step 1.
-Load DVD movies
+Load DVD file

 Step 2.
-Select Final Cut Pro as output format
+Select ProRes or MOV H264 as the output file

 Step 3.
 Start the conversion